jsmarier/midterm_project_eda/template-for-project-2.md

 ### 3.1.
 Cleaning Data

 Must use X number of functions in Google Sheets.
-Must process the dataset with OpenRefine and explain the steps.
+Must process the dataset with OpenRefine and explain the steps. (give a minimum number of operations.)

 ### 3.2.
-Reliability

-Make observations regarding the dataset based on the three simple steps from The Data Journalism Handbook )italics) and Stats Can. https://www150.statcan.gc.ca/n1/edu/power-pouvoir/ch3/quality-qualite/5214788-eng.htm

-### 3.3.
 Analyzing Data

 Clearly explain what you did in Google Sheets.
 Did you use a pivot table too?

+### 3.3.
+Reliability

+Make observations regarding the dataset based on the three simple steps from The Data Journalism Handbook )italics) and Stats Can. https://www150.statcan.gc.ca/n1/edu/power-pouvoir/ch3/quality-qualite/5214788-eng.htm

 ## 4. Delivering Data